lheckemann/gizmoball/docs/usecases.md

 1. User presses key to active flipper
 2. User hits ball with flipper
 3. Ball's velocity changes

 ### Use Case Name:
+Press pause button
+### Preconditions:
+User must be in run mode and currently have the game running
+### Basic course of events:
+1. User presses pause button
+2. Game pauses (i.e. ball(s) stops moving)

+### Use Case Name:
+Press play button
+### Preconditions:
+User must be in run mode and currently have the game paused
+### Basic course of events:
+1. User presses play button
+2. Game starts running (i.e. ball(s) start moving)

+### Use Case Name:
+Press tick button
+### Preconditions:
+User must be in run mode and currently have the game paused
+### Basic course of events:
+1. User presses tick button
+2. Ball(s) moves for the duration of one tick

+### Use Case Name:
 Load game board from file